winirarrazaval/hotel/README.md

 ### User Stories

-- As an administrator, I should be able to access the list of all of the rooms in the hotel
+- As an administrator, I can access the list of all of the rooms in the hotel
-- As an administrator, I should be able to reserve a room for a given date range
+- As an administrator, I can reserve a room for a given date range
-- As an administrator, I should be able to access the list of reservations for a specific date
+- As an administrator, I can access the list of reservations for a specific date
-- As an administrator, I should be able to get the total cost for a given reservation
+- As an administrator, I can get the total cost for a given reservation

 ### Constraints